Dishwashers glossaryBack to advice guides

 Tiltable upper baskets that let you make the most of the available space.

-The most common type, fits into any kitchen where space is available.
+The most common type of dishwasher - freestanding models fit into any kitchen where space is available.

 Front-facing dishwasher control panel